sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/sd_card_preparation.md

 3. On macOS, you may need to unmount any volumes associated with the SD card.
 You can do this either from Disk Utility or by using `diskutil unmount /dev/diskXsY` where `X` is the disk identifier and `Y` is the volume identifier.

-4. From terminal run the following command, replacing X in `/dev/diskX` with your disk identifier as found earlier
+4. From terminal run the following command, replacing X in `/dev/diskX` with your disk identifier as found earlier. *Note: the `15GB` size mentioned for the` FILESYS` partition can be changed to `R` which will use the remainder of the disk.
+The instructions here use `15GB` to reflect what was used to create the prebuilt images in the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt] repo. `15GB` is used as "16GB" SD cards/flash drives are not all truly "16GB" due to formatting, so this is done to account for minor differences in size.*
 ```
 diskutil partitionDisk /dev/diskX 3 MBR \
    FREE Bootloader 10M \
    FAT32 BOOT 256M \
-   FAT32 FILESYS R
+   FAT32 FILESYS 15GB

 ```
 This creates 3 partitions on the disk, a 10 megabyte bootloader partition for U-Boot, a 256 megabyte partition to hold the seL4 image, and finally the remainder of the disk is provided for the file system.